 See how long the good times last

 Some cards may bill themselves as no-interest credit cards, but the label may hold true only for the first year or two.
 The VentureOne, for example, only extends a 0% APR for the first 12 months of ownership.
 After that, you’ll pay a variable APR between 14.49% and 24.49% based on creditworthiness.
-The same goes for the Discover it® Cash Back, a handy card for almost any wallet, offering 5% cash back on purchases in rotating bonus categories (up to the quarterly maximum, each time you activate, then 1%) and valuable travel protections.
-That said, the no-interest period is only in effect for your first 14 months of ownership, after which you’ll be adjusted to 13.49% – 24.49% variable APR.
+The same goes for the Discover it® Cash Back, a handy card for almost any wallet, offering 5% cash back on purchases in rotating quarterly bonus categories (up to the maximum of $1,500 on purchases each time you activate, then 1%).
+That said, the no-interest intro purchase period is only in effect for your first 14 months of ownership, after which you’ll be adjusted to 11.99% – 22.99% variable APR.

 As always, the best credit card for a large purchase is the one that syncs to the size of your purchase, spending habits and demands of a loyalty program.
 Keep these in mind (as well as your credit limit), and you’ll avoid the common missteps of putting a large purchase on credit cards.